senpay/vim_commands_and_keys/roadmap.md

 The final goal of my .vimrc is to make a vim-based replica of `VSCode + Intellij Keybindings + Vim Plugin` experience.
 That's why I start by copying the table from https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings.

 The utimate goal is to come up with the shortcuts that would work the same in all three:
+  1. My tailored Vim installation
-  - VSCode + Intellij Keybindings + Vim Plugin
+  2. VSCode + Intellij Keybindings + Vim Plugin
-  - Intellij IDEA + Vim Plugin
+  3. Intellij IDEA + Vim Plugin
-  - My tailored Vim installation
+In case there're conflicting shortcuts - resolve them using the order from the list above (the smallest number gets bigger priority).

 *Important bit: The key shortucts are actually a mix of Intellij Keybindings and Vim plugin shortcut.
 I would just choose what would be most natural/easier to configure from my standpoint.
 I also deleted duplication from the original table (where there were more than one way to do something).*